 (where the last inequality holds for large $n$).
 Combining \eqref{eq-Phi-j-small} and \eqref{eq-Phi-j-large} together, we now apply Theorem \ref{thm-Fountoulakis-Reed} to conclude that there exists a constant $C > 0$ such that, w.h.p.,

 where the last inequality follows by our choice of $j^*$.

-The lower bound on the mixing time follows immediately from the fact that, by the definition of $\tGC$, w.h.p.\ there exists a 2-path in $\cH$ whose length is $(1-o(1))(1/\epsilon) \log (\epsilon^3 n)$ (see \cite{DKLP1}*{Corollary~1}). \end{proof}
+The lower bound on the mixing time follows immediately from the fact that, by the definition of $\tGC$, w.h.p.\ there exists a 2-path in $\cH$ whose length is $(1-o(1))(1/\epsilon) \log (\epsilon^3 n)$ (see \cite{DKLP1}, Corollary 1). \end{pf*}